spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

 ### 11. Instructor Do: Review Dynamic Context (10 mins)

-* Open `05-Stu_DynamicContext/Solved/src/pages/Gallery.js` [Gallery.js solved](../../../../01-Class-Content/21-react/01-Activities/05-Stu_DynamicContext/Solved/src/pages/Gallery.js) and point out the following:
+* Open [Dynamic Context solved](../../../../01-Class-Content/20-react/01-Activities/12-Stu_DynamicContext/Solved) in your IDE and point out the following:

   * The solution is designed to showcase how a single Context Object may be used in multiple places.
 In this example, we primarily use the UserContext in our `CardImg` and `CardTitleText` components to display the user's information.
 However, we still make use of the consumer in the `CardBtn` component as well to handle the button click.